 Neighborhood Development Company and Mi Casa, Inc. closed $24 Million for mixed-use building located at 3232 Georgia Avenue, NW.

 Four Points LLC secured $23 Million of New Market Tax Credit allocation for $150 Million Mixed-use Development over 320,000 GSF of office space, storefront retail, apartments and below-grade parking.

-The principals of Audubon Enterprises have over 18 years of experience financing an eclectic variety of asset classes from small retail to institutional sized mixed-use facilities ranging in total development cost from as little as $1 million up to more than $800 million.
+The principals of Audubon Enterprises have over 20 years of experience financing an eclectic variety of asset classes from small retail to institutional sized mixed-use facilities ranging in total development cost from as little as $1 million up to more than $800 million.
 Audubon has extensive tax credit experience (LIHTC, NMTC and HTC) and has closed on financing from nearly every public capital source available including HOME, HPTF, NSP, CDBG and NIF.
 Audubon maintains a narrow focus on creatively structuring tax efficient financing for our clients and their partners.
-Since its founding in 2012, Audubon has been successful in creating and preserving over 900 units of mixed income housing in Washington, D.C.
-During the last six months, Audubon closed in excess of $100 million in financing using a variety of capital sources including tax exempt bonds and tax credit equity.
+Since its founding in 2012, Audubon has been successful in creating and preserving over 1,600 units of mixed income housing across multiple jurisdictions.
+During the last nine months, Audubon closed in excess of $150 million in financing using a variety of capital sources including tax exempt bonds and tax credit equity.